What Is a Film Fixer? The Complete Guide to Production Fixers

 Understanding Where Each Role Fits

-International productions frequently ask how a fixer differs from a line producer or a production coordinator.
-The three roles share certain responsibilities but serve distinct functions, and understanding the boundaries helps you build the right team for a shoot in Croatia.
+Global shoots frequently ask how a fixer differs from a line producer or a production coordinator.
+The three roles share certain responsibilities but serve distinct functions.
+Knowing the boundaries helps you build the right team for a shoot in Croatia.

-• A fixer provides local expertise, logistical coordination, and territory-specific problem-solving grounded in Croatian knowledge
+- A fixer gives local expertise, logistical planning, and area-specific problem-solving grounded in Croatian knowledge

-• A line producer owns the overall production budget, schedule, and operational execution across the entire project
+- A line producer owns the overall shoot budgets, schedule, and operational execution across the entire project

-• A production coordinator manages administrative workflows — call sheets, travel arrangements, crew communications, and documentation
+- A production coordinator manages administrative workflows — call sheets, travel arrangements, crew communications, and records

-• On international shoots in Croatia, all three roles often operate simultaneously with clearly defined responsibilities
+- On global shoots in Croatia, all three roles often operate at once with clearly defined responsibilities

 Where the Responsibilities Overlap

-The overlap is real: all three roles involve logistics, scheduling, and coordination.
-A line producer on a domestic shoot handles many of the tasks a fixer would cover on an international one — hiring crew, managing budgets, coordinating permits.
+The overlap is real: all three roles involve logistics, scheduling, and planning.
+A line producer on a domestic shoot handles many of the tasks a fixer would cover on a global one — hiring crew, managing budgets, setting up permits.
 The distinction is territorial knowledge.
-A line producer based in London or Los Angeles cannot walk into the Dubrovnik Film Office and navigate the Old Town filming protocol, source a replacement lens from a Zagreb rental house on a Saturday afternoon, or explain to a Croatian harbour master why a production needs exclusive berth access for three days.
+A line producer based in London or Los Angeles cannot walk into the Dubrovnik Film Office and handle the Old Town filming protocol, source a replacement lens from a Zagreb rental house on a Saturday afternoon, or explain to a Croatian harbour master why a production needs exclusive berth access for three days.
 The fixer fills precisely that gap.
-On smaller international productions in Croatia, the fixer may effectively serve as the local line producer.
-On larger shoots, the two roles work in parallel: the line producer manages the global production picture while the fixer handles everything that requires Croatian ground knowledge.
+On smaller global shoots in Croatia, the fixer may effectively serve as the local line producer.
+On larger shoots, the two roles work in parallel: the line producer manages the global production picture while the fixer handles everything that needs Croatian ground knowledge.

 Matching Roles to Production Scale

-For a small documentary crew travelling to a single Croatian location, a fixer alone may be sufficient — they handle everything locally while the producer manages the broader project from abroad.
-For a medium-scale commercial, you typically need a fixer for local logistics alongside either a line producer or production coordinator overseeing the wider schedule.
-For a large feature film or series — the kind of production that occupies Dubrovnik locations for weeks, films across multiple Croatian cities, and involves international cast with complex travel requirements — you need all three: a line producer managing the global budget, a production coordinator handling administrative workflows, and a local fixer or production service company managing crew, permits, equipment, marine logistics, and every other detail on the ground.
-Croatia's production infrastructure is strong but distributed, and a fixer who understands the regional differences between working in Zagreb, Split, and Dubrovnik brings value that scales directly with the production's ambition.
+For a small documentary crew travelling to a single Croatian location, a fixer alone may be enough — they handle everything locally while the producer manages the wider project from abroad.
+For a medium-scale commercial, you mostly need a fixer for local logistics alongside either a line producer or production coordinator overseeing the wider schedule.
+For a large feature film or series — the kind of production that occupies Dubrovnik locations for weeks, films across many Croatian cities, and involves global cast with complex travel needs — you need all three: a line producer managing the global budget, a production coordinator handling administrative workflows, and a local fixer or shoot service firm managing crew, permits, gear, marine logistics, and each other detail on the ground.
+Croatia's production infrastructure is strong but distributed.
+A fixer who knows the regional differences between working in Zagreb, Split, and Dubrovnik brings value that scales directly with the production's ambition.

 ACT 05